 Questionnaire design and administration

-The survey instrument consisted of four sections.
-The first asked about the farm business including livestock species and breeds kept, farm size, and traits farmers deem most important when considering choice of breed.
-Second, respondents were asked if they receive AES payments and whether they were aware of financial support for rare breeds and if they considered applying for this support.
+The survey consisted of four sections.
+The first asked about the farm business including livestock species and breeds , farm size, and traits farmers deem most important when considering choice of breed.
+In the second, respondents were asked if they receive AES payments and whether they were aware of financial support for rare breeds and ever considered applying for this support.
 The third part of the questionnaire included the CE.
 Depending on whether farmers were keeping ovines, bovines, or both, they were presented with one or two sets of choice tasks, each containing 4 choice sets.
-Respondents were asked to state their motivations for their choices in the CE, which was used to identify genuine choices from protest bids; the latter subsequently being removed from the analysis.
-They were also asked about their preference concerning remittance of the scheme (i.e. individual or community payment).
-Fourth, basic socio-economic information including age, gender, education attainment and income were also requested.
+Respondents were asked to state their motivations for their choices in the CE, and this information was used to identify genuine choices from protest bids; the latter subsequently being removed from the analysis.
+Respondents were also asked about their preference concerning scheme remittance (i.e. individual or community payment).
+The fourth section collected socio-economic information including respondent age, gender, educational attainment and household income. .

 Choice experiment design

-The CE elicited individual preferences using hypothetical conservation choice sets requiring farmers to upkeep rare breeds from a list of breeds proposed by the Romanian Government for support under the 2014-2020 RDP measure (see Appendix 1for list of eligible breeds).
+The CE elicited individual preferences using hypothetical conservation choice sets requiring farmers to upkeep rare breeds from a list of breeds proposed by the Romanian Government for support under the 2014-2020 RDP measure (see Appendix 2for list of eligible breeds).
 Farmers were advised that the breeding of animals must be pedigree to qualify for further subsides on offspring (i.e. non-random mating).
-Each choice task consisted of two contract alternatives and a ‘none’ option to embody the voluntary nature of the conservation scheme.
-Attributes and attribute levels used to describe the conservation contract were determined in a multi-stage process involving literature reviews, expert consultations and pilot testing.
+Each choice task consisted of two alternative contracts and a ‘none’ option to embody the voluntary nature of the conservation scheme.
+Attributes and their levels used to describe the conservation contract were determined in a multi-stage process involving literature review, expert consultations and pilot testing.